The-OpenROAD-Project/OpenSTA/README.md

 CUDD is a binary decision diageram (BDD) package that is used to improve conditional timing arc handling.
 It is available [here](https://www.davidkebo.com/source/cudd_versions/cudd-3.0.0.tar.gz) or [here](https://sourceforge.net/projects/cudd-mirror/).

 Note that the file hierarchy of the CUDD installation changed with version 3.0.
-Some changes to the CMake or configure scripts are required to support older versions.
+Some changes to the CMake are required to support older versions.

 You may use the `--prefix ` option to `configure` to install in a location other than the default (`/usr/local/lib`).